sudoWiz/wizDocs/README.md

 # wizDocs

-## Nobara Setup Script
+## TRUTH Setup Script
 Intended for use on TRUTH, can be customized as needed.
+Installs all of my usual software in my preferred method, as well as some other tweaks and changes.